Bloch groups, algebraic K-theory, units, and Nahm's Conjecture: Reduction to finite fields

 which is well defined up to conjugation.
 There is, correspondingly, a map $C^1 \rightarrow \SL_2(\F_q)$, where

 We refer to both $C$ and $C^1$ as the non-split Cartan subgroup.
 By Quillen's computation, we deduce that there is a canonical map:

 which is an isomorphism after tensoring with $\Z/\nn \Z$.
 There is a canonical isomorphism $C^1[\nn] = \mu$, where~$\mu$ denotes the~$\nn$th roots of unity.
-Hence to give an element of order $p$ in $H^3(\SL_2(\F_q),\Z)$ up to conjugation is equivalent to giving a primitive $\nn$th root of unity $\z \in C^1 \subset C = \F^{\times}_{q^2}$.
+Hence to give an element of order $p$ in $H_3(\SL_2(\F_q),\Z)$ up to conjugation is equivalent to giving a primitive $\nn$th root of unity $\z \in C^1 \subset C = \F^{\times}_{q^2}$.
 From~\cite{Hutch}, there is a canonical map:

 at least away from $2$-power torsion, which is an isomorphism after tensoring with~$\Z/\nn \Z$.
 Given a root of unity $\z$, let $t$ denote the corresponding element of $\SL_2(\F_q)$.
-The corresponding element of $B(\F_q)$, up to six-torsion, is given (see~\cite{Hutch}, p.36) by:
+The corresponding element of $B(\F_q)$ is given (see~\cite{Hutch}) by:

 This construction yields the same element for $\z$ and $\z^{-1}$.
 We may represent $t$ by its conjugacy class in $\GL_2(\F_q)$, which has determinant one and trace $\z + \z^{-1} \in \F_q$.
 The choice of $\z$ up to (multiplicative) sign is given by this trace.
 Note that the congruence condition on $q$ ensures that the Chebyshev polynomial with roots $\z + \z^{-1}$ has distinct roots which split completely over $\F_q$.
 Explicitly, we may choose